guojm230/promise/README.md

 ### A custom promise implementation with [Promise A+ Specification](https://github.com/promises-aplus/promises-spec)

-This implementation targets with ES5, so you can use it in IE8 or other modern browsers.
+This implementation targets ES5, so you can use it in IE8 or other modern browsers.

 JPromise can interoperate with standard Promise,such as:
 ``` javascript